 Is Russia formidable?
 The answer, two new books argue, lies in the highly centralized inner workings of Putin’s autocracy.

 Reports on elections in Algeria, Benin, Cape Verde, Chad, Congo-Brazzaville, Djibouti, Mongolia.

-Excerpts from: Maria Ressa’s comments on social media at the 2021 Copenhagen Democracy Summit; NGO statement on the arrest of Algerian human-rights defenders; statement denouncing dismissal of Constitutional Court judges and the attorney general by the Salvadoran legislature and president; letter regarding the sentencing of a Saudi man for allegedly running a satirical Twitter account.
+Excerpts from: Maria Ressa’s comments on social media at the 2021 Copenhagen Democracy Summit; NGO statement on the arrest of Algerian human-rights defenders; statement denouncing the dismissal of Constitutional Court judges and the attorney general; letter on the sentencing of a Saudi man for allegedly running a satirical Twitter account.